Articles

 Family Fostering Partners uses cookies and analytical tracking in order to improve your experience on our website.
 Please provide consent for this process by clicking the consent button below.
 You can opt-out at any time by visiting familyfosteringpartners.co.uk/opt-out.

-If you’re new to foster care and considering applying, you may be wondering if you’re suitable and if any criteria disqualify you from being a foster parent.
-The good news is that most people are eligible to foster and there are very few factors that will bar you from becoming a carer should you wish to!
+If you’re new to foster care and considering applying, you may be wondering if any criteria disqualifies you from being a foster parent in the UK.
+The good news is that most people are eligible to foster.
+There are very few factors that actually disqualify you from fostering should you wish to take the journey!

-Foster carers come from all different walks of life and have different experiences and backgrounds; each carer brings something different and unique to the table and helps to bring joy and love to a foster child in need.
-Anyone from any background, heritage, gender identity, and religion can foster and it doesn’t matter about your sexual preferences, marital status, or any other defining feature that makes up your identity.
+Foster carers come from all different walks of life, bearing different experiences and backgrounds.
+Each carer brings a unique skill set and personality to the table.
+This allows them to show joy and love to the foster child in need best suited to them.
+An individual from any background, heritage, gender identity, and religion can foster.
+It doesn’t matter about your sexual preferences, marital status, or any other defining feature that makes up your identity.
+No aspect of your personal identity disqualifies you from becoming a foster parent in the UK.
 We believe that diversity makes everyone stronger and the unique things about everyone should be celebrated!

-Having a criminal record will not necessarily bar you from fostering.
+Having a criminal record does not automatically disqualifies you from becoming a foster parent.
 If you have a genuine interest in becoming a carer, it’s always best to contact an agency, like ourselves, and speak with a professional fostering advisor who will be able to offer you tailored advice.

 You will not be considered for fostering if your caution or conviction is related to violence against children or a sexual offence.
 This is important as safeguarding children is always a number one priority for foster care agencies.
 This rule applies if either you or your partner has a conviction as everyone within the household will be assessed as part of the application.

-For other types of offence, your individual circumstances will always be considered so it’s best to be open, upfront, and honest about your background so that your advisor can give you the most appropriate support and guidance.
+For other types of offences that may impact what disqualifies you from fostering, your individual circumstances will always be considered.
+Therefore, it’s best to be open, upfront, and honest about your background so that your advisor can provide you with the most appropriate support and guidance.

 Sign up to our newsletter & receive updates directly